 The rapidity dependence of the net-proton yield in d+Au and p+p collisions may shed light on the stopping and baryon number transport process in nuclear collisions.
-The net-proton transverse momentum spectra are constructed by subtracting the antiproton spectra from the proton spectra p_T -bin-by- p_T -bin.
-Due to our limited acceptance at low transverse momenta (see Fig. 1), the yields at low p_T have to be determined by fitting the data to a fit-function and extrapolating the function to low p_T .
-Within our acceptance both a Boltzmann function and an exponential in p_T describe the data equally well.
-Therefore, both function were used for the extrapolation which results in a lower (Boltzmann) and upper (exponential in p_T) limit for the integrated yield.
-The functions were extrapolated to the low p_T region to calculate the integrated yield at low p_T , which was then combined with the yield calculated from data by summing up the p_T -bins in order to obtain the total net-proton rapidity density over the full p_T range.
+The net-proton transverse momentum spectra are constructed by subtracting the anti-proton spectra from the proton spectra $p_T$ -bin-by- $p_T$ -bin.
+Due to our limited acceptance at low transverse momenta (see Fig. 1), the yields at low $p_T$ have to be determined by fitting to the data a fit-function and extrapolating the function to low $p_T$ .
+Within our acceptance both a Boltzmann function and an exponential in $p_T$ describe the data equally well.
+Therefore, both function were used for the extrapolation which results in a lower (Boltzmann) and upper (exponential in $p_T$ ) limit for the integrated yield.
+The functions were extrapolated to the low $p_T$ region to calculate the integrated yield at low $p_T$ , which was then combined with the yield calculated from data by summing up the $p_T$ -bins in order to obtain the total net-proton rapidity density over the full $p_T$ range.

-Figure 3 shows the net-proton rapidity distribution in p+p collisons at 200 GeV and a comparison to PYTHIA [12] and the HIJING model with baryon junction [13]

-including single diffractive processes.
-The squares are the results of a Boltzmann extrapolation, while the dots represent those from an exponential function in p_T .
+Figure 3 shows the net-proton rapidity distribution in p+p collisons at 200 GeV and a comparison to PYTHIA [11] and the HIJING model with baryon junction [12] including single diffractive processes.
+The squares are the results of a Boltzmann extrapolation, while the dots represent those from an exponential function in $p_T$ .

 Figure 3.
 Net-proton rapidity density in p+p collisions.
-The squares are the net-proton yields obtained by using a Boltzmann function, and the dots are those obtained using an exponential function in p_T .
+The squares are the net-proton yields obtained by using a Boltzmann function, and the dots are those obtained using an exponential function in $p_T$ .
 The gray boxes between the two sets of extrapolations indicate the range of solutions which cannot be distinguished by our data.